 🌡️Storage

-Store the burger patties separate from the other ingredients in airtight containers in the fridge.
+Store the burger patties separately from the other ingredients in airtight containers in the fridge.
+If you are just storing it overnight, you can cover it in plastic wrap.

 In fact, I loved the Guber burger so much that it inspired me to create this PB & J BBQ Sauce!
-It’s great for any meat or whatever you like to add BBQ sauce to.
-I have used it on chicken, pork, BBQ beef on a bun, kabobs, steak and burgers (as well as veggie burgers).
+It's great for any meat or whatever you like to add BBQ sauce too.
+I have used it on chicken, pork, BBQ beef on a bun, kabobs, steak, and burgers (as well as veggie burgers)

-So if you are looking for an easy and unique grilling recipe for a summer BBQ or a great Father's Day dinner, then give this a try!
+So if you are looking for an easy and unique grilling recipe or peanut butter hamburgers for a summer BBQ or a great Father's Day dinner, then give this a try!

 🍔Guber Burger (Peanut Butter Burger) Recipe